 Should I Plan An “Off Day”?

 Well for everyone’s sanity you need at least 1 off day, depending on the length of your trip.
-Our first 2 trips we didn’t take an off day because we were trying to squeeze every last second in the parks.
+Our first 2 trips we didn’t take an off day because we were trying to squeeze every last second in the theme parks.
 After those two trips, we came home feeling like we needed a vacation from our vacation!

-We slept in, did breakfast at Chef Mickey’s, swam in the hotel pool and finished our day at Disney Springs.
+We slept in, did breakfast at Chef Mickey’s, swam in the hotel pool, and finished our day at Disney Springs.
 It was so nice to relax and slow down for a day and it helped us all feel recharged to finish the trip.

 How To Get Advanced Dining Reservations (ADR’s)

-Like FastPasses, people can get stressed about Advanced Dining Reservations.
+People can get stressed about Advanced Dining Reservations.
 I don’t because I found a super-easy way to get these done.

 You could wait on the website and flip thru day by day of your trip trying to find the restaurant you want, like I have done many times, mostly getting what I want OR you could do what I did on our last trip.
 I started on the website but I quickly found that I was losing my place and having to scroll through too many restaurants looking for the name I was looking for.
 So I decided to call Disney and see if they could help.